These come in almost every color imaginable.

 Groundcover roses are one of the newest trends in roses.
 These low-growing, sprawling shrubs are actually not a class of their own like many other rose types.
 Generally, what people consider groundcover roses are just low-growing shrub roses.
-But no matter what they are, these plants are great at filling space with nonstop blooms.
+But no matter what they are, these plants excel at filling space with nonstop blooms.
 These roses also tend to be extremely disease resistant and low-maintenance.

-These low-growing roses accent any garden space.
 Particularly in areas with trees and shrubs, groundcover roses easily fill the low spaces of a garden with copious amounts of color.
 Not only do they bloom for almost the entire growing season, but groundcover roses come in almost every color possible (except for true blue).
 Unlike other common groundcovers, these roses are courteous of their neighbors and simply grow around them, as opposed to suffocating them.
 These rose plants also work extremely well trailing over walls, hanging baskets, or window boxes.

 Groundcover Rose Care Must-Knows